Financial Aid FAQ

 Is my financial aid issued for a year or just for a semester?

-All awards are factored on a single term.
+Typically, financial aid awards are assigned for a particular academic year and for specific terms in that year.
 When awards are initially granted, students will be notified if the award is for fall, spring, summer, or for all three terms.

-Will my spring award be affected if I am unable to attend during the fall, or if during the fall semester I have to drop to part-time status?
+Will my spring award be affected if I am unable to attend during the fall?

 Non-enrollment for a semester cancels out the award for that semester only.
 So if you fail to enroll for the fall, your spring amount is still available.
-The same goes for part-time status.
-Since financial aid is dedicated to full-time enrollment, any reduction to part-time hours affects your award amount for that semester only.
+However, unused funds do not "roll over" to other semesters or academic years.

 Can I use my scholarship money to pay for my campus rent or other charges?

-The Gateway Financial Aid Program exists for tuition only—not fees, books, or rent—as funds are limited.
+The Gateway Financial Aid Program exists for tuition and registration-related fees.
+It does not apply to late fees, housing, books, or living expenses.

 Why does the seminary not offer full program loans to cover my education, then let me pay it back after I graduate—like my undergraduate loans?